stacker-media/data/1900-census-immigrant-state/README.md

 **Methodology**

 To transcribe the data, Stacker staff first used [pdftoexcel.com](https://www.pdftoexcel.com/).
-This yielded a poorly formatted and inaccurate spreadsheet.
+This yielded an easy-to-read tabular dataset, but still had gaps where the original file was simply illegible to computers.
 This base transcription was reformatted, corrected, and checked by hand, resulting in this final product.

 **Keep in touch**